21 Computer Science (CS) CV Examples For 2025

 Adhere to the job specification

-• Rather than being just another generic candidate, ensure you thoroughly review the job description and check your resume to identify areas for improvement.
+• Instead of being among the list of generic candidates, make sure that you thoroughly go through the job description and check your CV to find areas for improvement.

 • Look at all the skills and experience the company is asking for.
 Got extra programming languages in your skills section that aren’t relevant?
-Take them out.
+Remove them.

-• Does the job require a minimum period of experience in a specific responsibility such as developing Java-based applications?
-Include all previous positions where you’ve used Java to create applications.
+• Does the job require a minimum period of experience in a specific role, such as developing Java-based applications?
+Include all previous positions where you have used Java to create applications.

 Computer Science & Engineering Teacher CV Example